 Although the process of Rossby adjustment provides valuable insight into the nature of transients in rotating channels, a further step is necessary to relate these transients to the establishment of hydraulically controlled states.
 The Long adjustment problem for nonrotating flow (Long, 1954 and 1970, Sections 1.6 and 1.7) provides a vehicle for doing so.
 In the original laboratory version of the experiment, an obstacle is towed at a fixed speed through a channel of shallow, resting fluid.
 Numerical versions of the experiment [e.g. Houghton and Kasahara (1968), Baines and Davies (1980)] place a fixed obstacle in the path of an initially steady, uniform flow, which is equivalent to the original set-up provided frictional effects are negligible.
-The outcome of the experiment for a single layer with a free surface depends on the Froude number $F_0 = v_0 / \sqrt{gd_0}$ based on the initial depth d_0 and velocity v_0 of the moving stream and on a nondimensional obstacle height h_m/d_0 (Figure 1.13).
+The outcome of the experiment for a single layer with a free surface depends on the Froude number $F_0 = v_0 / \sqrt{gd_0}$ based on the initial depth d_0 and velocity v_0 of the moving stream and on a nondimensional obstacle height h_m/d_0 (Figure 1.7.2).
 For a given value of F_0 the outcome depends largely on whether h_m/d_0 exceeds a critical height (given by curve BAE).
 Beyond this height the obstacle partially blocks the approaching flow through the generation of a bore that moves upstream.
 The steady flow left behind has reduced volume transport and is hydraulically critical (hydraulically controlled) at the sill of the obstacle.
 For sufficiently large h_m/d_0 (given by the curve BC) the flow is completely blocked.
 Other boundaries can be calculated such as the curve AD, which separates flow having hydraulic jumps on the downslope of the obstacle from those that do not.
-Regime diagrams such as Figure 1.13 and its generalizations in multi-layered flow are wonderful tools for developing knowledge and intuition about jumps, bores, upstream influence, hydraulic control, and hydraulics in general.
-They also give an indication of how high a topographic sill must be in order to establish hydraulic control.
-More sophisticated versions of such models might indicate how high the sills in the abyssal ocean must be in order to alter the meridional overturning cell.
+Regime diagrams such as this figure and its generalizations in multi-layered flow are wonderful tools for developing knowledge and intuition about jumps, bores, upstream influence, hydraulic control, and hydraulics in general.
+They also give an indication of how high a sill must be in order to establish hydraulic control.
+More sophisticated versions of such models might indicate how high the sills in the abyssal ocean must be in order to alter the meridional overturning circulation.

 Rotating versions of Long's experiment are quite difficult to carry out in the laboratory.
-Progress can and has been made using numerical models such as the one described in Appendix D?? (this will be the section on a numerical code).
-If the potential vorticity of the flow is uniform, predictions of the critical obstacle height and of certain aspects of the final steady solution can be made using the semi-geostrophic theory developed in Sections 2.1-2.5.
+Progress can and has been made using numerical models that are able to capture shocks.
+If the potential vorticity of the flow is uniform, predictions of the critical obstacle height and of certain aspects of the final steady solution can be made using the semigeostrophic theory developed in Sections 2.1-2.5.
 However, the extent to which features such as hydraulic jumps can be predicted is limited by the lack of a shock-joining theory for rotating jumps and bores, a subject explored in later sections of this chapter.
 The following discussion is based largely on the work of Pratt, 1983b and Pratt, Helfrich and Chassignet, 2000.